 First sessions are all about getting to know one another.
 You will be deciding whether or not you feel like you can be comfortable and open with me, and I will be listening to see how I can help.
 At the start of your session, I will briefly introduce myself, explain how confidentiality works in therapy, and will ask you if you have any questions.
-Then we will dive in to the important stuff like what brings you to therapy, what your interests are, who the important people are in your life, and what you are hoping to gain from therapy.
-I will ask you some history questions and we will begin discussing a treatment plan together.
+Then we will dive in to the important stuff like what brings you to therapy, what your interests are, who the important people are in your life, and what you are hoping to get out of therapy.

 The biggest strengths that I bring to our sessions are my authenticity and my understanding that therapy is political!
 Sorry for yelling there, but it is true!
 I have a tremendous reverence for my position of power as a therapist.
 I understand that my clients often come to me having been dismissed by other people who were supposed to help.
 I understand that seeking help is vulnerable and my clients often belong to groups of folks who have historically been mistreated in these spaces.
 I understand that there are many intersections of your identity and experience that impact your mental health and the care you have received.
 I take it seriously and I believe you.
 You can ask me anything you need that will help you determine whether I am a safe person to help you.